| East L.A.

 and classic old pubs.
 On weekends Matthew Street is

-teaming with young people frequenting the night clubs, pubs,
+teeming with young people frequenting the night clubs, pubs,

 and restaurants.
 The old docks have been refurbished